In this powerful collection, Jill Loree combines her favorite questions asked of the Pathwork Guide about:

 When you add this together with Eva’s less-than-perfect English—she was raised in Vienna, Austria—you can imagine that some editing was in order for the transcripts.
 During this work, in addition to creating complete sentences, the editors of the lectures removed that masculine-pronoun convention to make the lectures more universally appealing.
-(I personally wish they had also been more liberal with the use of paragraph returns.)
 In creating The Guide Speaks, I edited the Q&As only to improve readability.

 To the deeper question about who exactly is the Guide, we don’t know.
 The Guide said that his name was not important, and that we should learn to trust our own discernment rather than rely on the reputation of the source as our reason for listening, trusting or believing.
 As you may know, the Guide was a big champion of this type of self-development.